XRPLF/rippled/src/ripple/overlay/README.md

 that they do not understand.

-### Session Signature
+### Session Security

 Even for SSL/TLS encrypted connections, it is possible for an attacker to mount relatively inexpensive MITM attacks that can be extremely hard to detect and may afford the attacker the ability to intelligently tamper with messages exchanged between the two endpoints.

-This risk can be mitigated if at least one side has a certificate from a certificate authority trusted by the other endpoint, but having a certificate is not always possible (or even desirable) in a decentralized and permissionless network.
+This risk can be mitigated if at least one side has a certificate from a CA that is trusted by the other endpoint, but having a certificate is not always possible (or, indeed, desirable) in a decentralized and permissionless network.

 Ultimately, the goal is to ensure that two endpoints A and B know that they are talking directly to each other over a single end-to-end SSL/TLS session instead